NCAS-CMS/cfa-conventions/source/cfa.md

 aggregated data.
 This manipulation of the fragment is carried out by the application program that is managing the aggregation.

-Note that only fragment metadata that are taken into consideration in the aggregation process are the data dimensions, the units, and the calendar.
+Note that the only fragment metadata that are taken into consideration in the aggregation process are the units and the calendar.
 In particular, metadata that defines the physical nature of the data (such as the `standard_name` attribute) and metadata that provides coordinate values for the data (such as association coordinate variables) are ignored, if present.

-If the fragment has identifiers of the physical nature of the data, other than its units, then these are ignored in the aggregation process, as are any variables associated with the fragment, such as coordinate variables

 The conventions support the following fragment manipulations: